-Choose this option if you want to give specific individuals or groups permission to a file or folder.
+Choose this option if you want to give specific individuals or groups permission to an item.
 This lets you remove permission for specific individuals or groups later if you need to.
-Another benefit of sharing a file and folder this way is that when the recipients view their SkyDrive, the file or folder will appear in the list of files shared with them.
+Another benefit of sharing an item this way is that recipients can quickly access it from their Shared view.

 In the To box, enter email addresses or contact names.
 When you begin to enter info in the box, you can

 also choose a contact from the list that appears.

 Add a note to recipients if you want.